- What is the importance of seizing opportunities in law school?

 Public service work is an excellent way to develop your skills, gain experience, and build your professional network.
 It’s also an opportunity to give back to the community and make a difference in the lives of others.

-4. Observe and evaluate.An associate with a mid-sized firm noted, “I was nearly memo’ed to death as a student.
-I researched and wrote internal memoranda all day, every week, all summer.
-I actually hesitated to accept the offer for permanent employment because I thought I might have memo burnout before I was 25.
+4. Observe and EvaluateAn associate with a mid-sized firm noted, “I was nearly memo’ed to death as a student.
+I researched and wrote internal memoranda daily, every week, and all summer.
+I actually hesitated to accept the offer of permanent employment because I thought I might have memo burnout before I was 25.
 I’m relieved to report I have worked for the firm for 18 months and have only drafted one internal memorandum.”

 Pay attention to the junior and senior lawyers in the organizations where you clerk and intern.
 Their work and days are your future.
 Do you like what you see?
 Consider what tasks consume their time, how often they are out of the office and with clients, and whether what they’re doing is something you might enjoy.
 Observing those ahead of you allows you to more accurately assess whether the nature of the work and the setting offer opportunities that will excite and motivate you toward achievement.

 When choosing an attorney, it's important to consider their daily tasks and how often they're out of the office.
-Attorneys typically spend a lot of time in court, meeting with clients, and preparing for cases.
-If you're someone who enjoys being out of the office and interacting with people, then being an attorney might be a good fit for you.
+Attorneys typically spend much time in court, meeting with clients, and preparing for cases.
+Being an attorney might be a good fit if you enjoy being out of the office and interacting with people.
 However, if you prefer to work independently and don't mind spending long hours in the office, then another career might be a better choice.
 It's also important to consider whether you have the right personality to be an attorney.
-Attorneys need to be able to think on their feet and handle stress well.
-If you're not sure whether being an attorney is right for you, consider shadowing one for a day or taking a law class.
-This will give you a better idea of what attorneys do on a daily basis and whether you could see yourself doing it.
+Attorneys need to think on their feet and handle stress well.
+If you're unsure whether being an attorney is right for you, consider shadowing one for a day or taking a law class.
+This will give you a better idea of what attorneys do daily and whether you could see yourself doing it.

 Moreover, time in the office is one way to stand out amongst the law students who came before you and those who are to follow.